leah-jala/PP5-PaperDreams7Apr/README.md

         - Happy if they can call upon shipping details already entered in the past and purchase quicker.
         - Angry if faced with a lot of error messages, forms that are unclear, a payment field that is not clear about what cards it accepts.
     - Pain points;
-        - Form is so restrictive that it is hard to get through it without a lot of errors.
+        - Form is so restrictive that it is hard to get through it without a lot of errors and repeated attempts to submit the form.
         - Checkout doesn't support all card types.
     - Solutions:
         - Clarify with symbols which cards are accepted.